 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Unique 'puffer fish' grilled in banana leaves
+Unique 'pufferfish' grilled in banana leaves.

 Báo Thanh niênBáo Thanh niên25/01/2023

-A pung dish
+A Pung dish

 HOANG SON

-I was invited by Mr. Ploong Plenh (a specialist from the Department of Culture and Information of Tay Giang District, Quang Nam ) to visit his home during this Tet holiday with the promise of enjoying grilled frog tadpoles in banana leaves (dha jam a nhung) in the style of the Co Tu people.
-The way to prepare this dish is similar to that of the A Luoi people.
-The only difference is that the traditional spices are seasoned in the banana leaf package.
-“When making this dish, I usually add a little ginger, wild pepper (mac khen) and a little salt so as not to “ruin” the flavor.
-If you want it to be salty or bland, just add a bowl of crushed salt and chili peppers, whoever wants it to be salty or bland can just dip it in,” Mr. Plenh shared.
+I was invited to visit Mr. Ploong Plênh's house during Tet (Lunar New Year) by Mr. Ploong Plênh (a specialist from the Culture and Information Department of Tay Giang District, Quang Nam Province ), who promised to let me enjoy grilled frog tadpoles wrapped in banana leaves (đha jâm a nhưng) in the style of the Co Tu people.
+The preparation method is similar to that of the A Luoi people.
+The only difference is that the traditional spices are added to the banana leaf wrapper.
+"When making this dish, I usually add a little ginger, wild pepper (mắc khén), and a bit of salt to avoid ruining the flavor.
+I also make a bowl of finely ground salt and chili peppers; people can dip it in as much salt or as little as they like," Mr. Plênh shared.

 Source link